boolean-uk/java-fundamentals-constructors-overloading-workshop/README.md

         }
 ```

 Then we want to add parameters to the method call.
-To begin with let's add arguments for each of the member variables, the standard way to do this is to call them by the same names as the member variables (but the can actually have any names you want).
+To begin with let's add arguments for each of the member variables, the standard way to do this is to call them by the same names as the member variables (but they can actually have any names you want).

 ```java
 public Book(String title, String author, double price, int year, String genre, boolean paperback) {